Admissions Frequently Asked Questions

 GENERAL ADMISSIONS: It is my intention to name the school as the first preference on the CAF will this be taken into consideration?

-No, only the local authority is aware of the applicant’s preferences, the College considers all applicants under the published admissions criteria.
+No, only the local authority is aware of the applicant’s preferences, the school considers all applicants under the published admissions criteria.

 DISTANCE: My child lives with both my partner and myself at different addresses, what address will you consider?